apache/tvm/docs/langref/relay_type.rst

 :code:`flatten`, allowing Relay to statically reason about the shapes in these cases.

-A type relation :code:`R` describes a relationship between the inputs and output types of a Relay function.
+A type relation :code:`R` describes a relationship between the input and output types of a Relay function.
 Namely, :code:`R` is a function on types that outputs `true` if the relationship holds and `false` if it fails to hold.
 Types given to a relation may be incomplete or